dunglas/frankenphp/docs/extensions.md

 ### Prerequisites

-As covered in the manual implementation section below, you need to [get the PHP sources](https://www.php.net/downloads.php) and create a new Go module.
+As covered in the manual implementation section below as well, you need to [get the PHP sources](https://www.php.net/downloads.php) and create a new Go module.

 #### Create a New Module and Get PHP Sources